Does this test have other names?

 You may also need this test before you have surgery or a procedure.
 This is to help

-make sure your blood is clotting normally so you don’t have a lot of bleeding after
+make sure your blood is clotting normally so you don’t have problems with bleeding

 What other tests might I have along with this test?